oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 A recursive hierarchy is defined on a collection of entities by
 - determining which entities are part of the hierarchy and giving every such entity a single primitive non-null value that uniquely identifies it within the hierarchy.
 These entities are called _nodes_, and
-- associating with every entity zero or more entities from the same collection, called its _parent nodes_.
+- associating with every node zero or more nodes from the same collection, called its _parent nodes_.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
-- The `NodeProperty` allows identifying a node in the hierarchy.
-It MUST be a path with single-valued segments ending in a primitive property.
+- The `NodeProperty` MUST be a path with single-valued segments ending in a primitive property.
 This property holds the node identifier of the node in the hierarchy and null if the entity is not in the hierarchy.
-- The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
-It MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
+- The `ParentNavigationProperty` MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
+It navigates from a node to its parent nodes, and from an entity not in the hierarchy to an empty collection or null.

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as nodes in different recursive hierarchies, given different qualifiers.

-A _root node_ is a node without parent nodes, that is, without parents that are also nodes of the hierarchy.
+A _root node_ is a node without parent nodes.
 A recursive hierarchy can have one or more root nodes.
 A node is a _child node_ of its parent nodes, a node without child nodes is a _leaf node_.
 Two nodes with a common parent node are _sibling nodes_ and so are two root nodes.

 The _descendants with maximum distance $d≥1$_ of a node are its child nodes and, if $d>1$, the descendants of these child nodes with maximum distance $d-1$, up to and including all leaf nodes that can be reached.
 The _descendants_ are the descendants with maximum distance $d=∞$.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.